-- 6.1 The manager should arrange to welcome the new employee to the department on the first day of their employment and ensure local induction is completed. - 6.2 The manager should then arrange a meeting with the new appointee within the first week of them starting in the post.
+- 6.1.
+The manager should arrange to welcome the new employee to the department on the first day of their employment and ensure local induction is completed. - 6.2.
+The manager should then arrange a meeting with the new appointee within the first week of them starting in the post.
 The purpose of this meeting will be to: - a) Discuss and clarify job expectations, and the standards expected of the individual in their role.
-These will include reference to the individual's responsibilities as outlined in the job description and their expected level of competence as outlined in the person specification, competency framework, UWE standards or other relevant documents. - b) Agree the work and development objectives to be achieved during probation - c) Identify development and support required; this may include attendance at the Postgraduate Certificate in Academic Practice and/or UWE Manager programme.
+These will include reference to the individual's responsibilities as outlined in the job description and their expected level of competence as outlined in the person specification, competency framework, Academic performance standards, UWE Bristol manager responsibilities, Leadership behaviours or other relevant documents, such as the induction checklist. - b) Agree the work and development objectives to be achieved during probation. - c) Identify development and support required; this may include attendance at the UWE People Manager Programme and/or the academic professional development options outlined in Appendix 1.
 The manager should also consider whether any development needs were identified during the appointment interview and, if so, include these in the training and development action plan. - d) Identify a mentor/buddy, where appropriate.
-Please see Appendix 4 for further information on mentoring and buddying. - e) Reference should also be made to the discussion at the appointment interview if development support was discussed. - 6.3 The initial probation review form (form 1) should be completed following the meeting and retained in the faculty/service
+Please see Appendix 4 for further information on mentoring and buddying. - e) Reference should also be made to the discussion at the appointment interview if development support was discussed. - 6.3.
+The initial probation review form (form 1) should be completed following the meeting and retained in the college/service.